 Here are some fun ideas for starting your morning off right: Continue reading

 My simple summer wardrobe.
-Jeans and shorts are on the shelf above.
+Jeans are on the shelf above.

 I had a lot of clothes.
 Many of them didn’t fit or seem to go with anything else in my closet.